TangoEnSkai/readings/README.md

-# readings
+# learning notes

 ---

-This repo is made for self-study purpose by perusing books.
+This repo is made for self-study purpose by perusing books, articles, etc. It also includes several notes from personal learning from the Internet.

 Main objective of this project is: